The Dangers of Ionic Air Purifiers

 Do you know what the difference is between an indoor air cleaner and an air purifier?
 Air cleaning refers to the filtering of harmful contaminants and particles from the surrounding air.
 Room air purifiers, on the other hand, are designed to kill airborne microorganisms, mold spores, and other viruses.
 So-called ionic air purifiers do not, in reality, purify the air at all.
 This is because they do nothing to kill off airborne microorganisms.
 The name can be misleading, as they are really air cleaners.

-How Ionic Air Purifiers work.
+How Ionic Air Purifiers Work

 The Quiet Air Cleaner